 How Do I Find the Solar Net Metering Credits on My Bill?

-On your monthly electricity bill, you’ll be able to see your net metering credits as a line item under your delivery charges-it may be labeled “Net Meter Credit” or “NET MTR CRDT.”
+On your monthly electricity bill, your net metering credits will show up as a line item under your delivery charges.
+They may be labeled “Net Meter Credit” or “NET MTR CRDT.”
 This credit is calculated using the rate of electricity during the billing period when your solar production exceeded your solar usage and will show a negative dollar amount.
 You’ll then be able to draw from that line of credit as needed in the future.

 In the summary charges in the Eversource example above, you can see that this customer used $18.98 of his net metering credits.
 If his system had produced more energy than he used, his “Total Current Charges” would be a negative number, and would be added to his net metering credit balance.
 You can also view another sample Eversource bill where net metering credits are shown as a line item under “Total Charges for Electricity”.